Julian Burnside AO QC

 “The new economic policy consensus post 1983 is widely seen as the foundation of later prosperity.
 Unfortunately the bi-partisan recognition of the importance of more open markets to economic efficiency and wealth production has led to some lazy thinking about policy generally.
 Who needs policies when the market will solve your problems?
 Markets become a substitute for having to think seriously about objectives and means.
 Present economic and strategic uncertainties are reminding us that we need to think again, we need more conversations and more debates about directions and methods.
 Plunging in to war without debate, plunging in to interventions in Indigenous communities without debate and without adequate preparation and human resources are recent reminders that Australia needs fresh thinking about policy and its implementation.
 We need discussion and debate to get it right.”

-For his exemplar record of supporting marginalised groups in Australian society, he became the recipient of the 2014 Senior Australian of the Year award.
+For his exemplary record of supporting marginalised groups in Australian society, he received the 2014 Senior Australian of the Year award.